ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Shuttles>Set Speed: Change speed of shuttles.
 ECM>Building Info: Shows info about building in text above it.
 ECM>Close Dialogs: Close any dialogs opened by ECM (Examine, Object Editor, Change Colours, etc...).
-ECM>Find Nearest Resource: Select an object and click this to display a list of resources.
+ECM>Find Nearest Resource: Select an object and click this to display a list of resources (Shows nearest resource to object).
 ECM>Grid Info: List objects in grids (air, electricity, and water).
 Game.Camera>Bird's Eye: 20: How far up the camera can move.
 Game.Camera>Border Scrolling: Set size of activation for mouse border scrolling.